 Learn to use Collab-Hub for remote/local collaboration with tools like Max, Pd, Arduino, Web.
 Participants will become familiar with Collab-Hub and create collaborative projects.

-Performance on July 30th at 2 pm on the Harvestworks YouTube Channel
+Performance on July 30th is documented on the Harvestworks YouTube Channel

 Location: Online – email email@example.com for zoom link

 This workshop serves as an introduction to building networked audiovisual performances and pedagogical tools using Collab-Hub, a package for remote collaboration based on Node.js and implemented within Max and as a web-based interface.
 Collab-Hub is a system built for sharing various types of data and allows for different types of communication models (like pubsub, event, and broadcast).
 Collab-Hub also eliminates the need for collaborators to be aware of their/each others’ IP address.
 It has applications in many performance paradigms, including telematic performance, laptop orchestra, mixed ensemble with digital elements, distributed control, net-to-physical interaction, and more.

 Participants will be guided through the setup process of a basic Collab-Hub configuration using Max that can then be further developed for their own audiovisual performance or pedagogical needs.
 Participants will practice sharing collaborative data, and will then be able to communicate amongst each other within a collaborative performance.